maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 * Kotlin support has been upgraded to Kotlin 1.4 and is still compatible with Kotlin 1.3+.
 * Kotlin Coroutines 1.4 (which builds on Kotlin 1.4) or above is now required for coroutines support.
 * For Kotlin scripting, Kotlin 1.4 users should declare the `kotlin-scripting-jsr223` dependency instead of `kotlin-scripting-jsr223-embeddable`.

+Spring Framework 5.3 ships with a WildFly manifest that makes Objenesis work on JDK 9+.
+This is known to cause an incompatibility with WildFly 9; please upgrade to a more recent version of WildFly - or patch your copy of `spring-core.jar` to drop the `Dependencies` manifest entry.

 Hibernate support has been upgraded to a Hibernate ORM 5.2+ baseline, with a focus on ORM 5.4.x.
 Please note that Hibernate Search needs to be upgraded to 5.11.6 for Spring Framework 5.3 JPA compatibility; see [Hibernate JIRA](https://hibernate.atlassian.net/browse/HSEARCH-4107).